iPhoring/ComputerVision/BehavioralCloning.md

 # **Future Improvements**
-The current model is adopted to clone my driving behavior which can be biased based on my style(one drive close to curve while turning).
+The current model is adopted to clone my driving behavior which can be biased based on my style( drive close to curve while turning).
 I would like to create more data/images to make a generalized model capable of handling real world scenarios like diffrent view angles, weather etc.

 It would be nice to test and extend NVIDIA models to add Keras lambda layer to change incoming image color space to remove variations.
-It would be also interesting to create complementary models to train and cross-train diffrent driving behavior.
+It would be also interesting to create complementary models to train and cross-train diffrent driving behaviors.

 #### ** Challenge **
 The main challenge for a self driving car is to handle real world conditions like optical illusions/mirage or mirror mounted on a back of car.